center-for-threat-informed-defense/attack-control-framework-mappings/frameworks/nist800-53-r4/README.md

 - Controls vs. Control Enhancements - This effort maps controls and does not map to specific control enhancements.

 ### Control Family Scoping Decisions
-NIST 800-53 revision 4 contolr families are listed below with links to the control family on the NIST web site and our rational for a given control family being in or out of scope:
+NIST 800-53 revision 4 control families are listed below with links to the control family on the NIST web site and our rational for a given control family being in or out of scope:
 - AC - [Access Control](https://nvd.nist.gov/800-53/Rev4/family/Access%20Control)
 - AU - [Audit and Accountability](https://nvd.nist.gov/800-53/Rev4/family/Audit%20and%20Accountability) - (out of scope) - Audit controls are not applicable as they do not provide mitigations of specific threats, but instead detect successful attacks.
 - AT - [Awareness and Training](https://nvd.nist.gov/800-53/Rev4/family/Awarenessand%20Training) - (out of scope) -